donivanjames/BNSv1-2/README.md

 ## Plans For Update v1-3
 - Randomize obstacle type (puddle vs books)
-- Add coins/lightbulbs
+- Randomize collectable type (coins/lightbulbs)
 - Increase difficulty over time
 - Sound toggle
-- Menu animation
+- Screen flash and sound effect when player enters school

 ## Future Update Pool
+- Clicking again in menu animation goes straight to game (with flash included)
 - Bug: hitting space after clicking in intro scene caused it to kind-of restart
 - Bug: "back to bns" button not working anymore
 - Setup Gitignore and delete old files from repository
-- New opening menu
+- Flashing "space to start" on opening menu
 - Bug: When player lands it takes time to switch back to run frame
 - change handleGameInput to handle ALL game input (could use a 0-2 switch statement instead of multiple variables)
 - Could maybe only start checking boundaries when object is near player?